Increasing your Business’s Value Through a Predictable and Reoccurring Revenue Stream

 In our last post, we discussed how owner-dependent businesses destroy business value.
 I wanted to bring attention to, yet, another important element to increasing your business’s value: a predictable and reoccurring revenue stream.

 This post will delve into how buyers love to see a predictable, reliable, and recurring monthly or annual revenue stream.
 Revenue which is expected to continue in the future, or a portion of revenue that is not a “one-off”.

 Some business owners may not be aware, but oftentimes you can, actually, get more for your business if you can sell it at a multiple of revenue, rather than a multiple of profit.

 Research proves that the enterprise value of businesses with recurring revenue business models are typically 50% higher (but as much as 3 times higher) than those that are not.
 In addition, the more recurring revenue the better – and ideally you want 75% or more of the company’s sales to come from this solid, predictable, and stable revenue machine that is likely to continue in the future.

-Oftentimes, this may be seen by having contracts in place, for example a maintenance contract, or even some sort of subscription-based model.
-Interestingly enough, contractual recurring revenue is better than non-contractual recurring revenue due to the fact there is a higher degree of certainty of future revenue over the month to month renewal.
+Oftentimes, this may be seen by having contracts in place, for example, a maintenance contract, or even some sort of subscription-based model.
+Interestingly enough, contractual recurring revenue is better than non-contractual recurring revenue due to the fact there is a higher degree of certainty of future revenue over the month-to-month renewal.

-There are many avenues in which we see a variety of recurring revenue streams in business to include subscription-based services, to maintenance contracts, where revenues climbs higher and higher every single month – even with customer attrition.
+There are many avenues in which we see a variety of recurring revenue streams in business to include subscription-based services, to maintenance contracts, where revenues climb higher and higher every single month – even with customer attrition.

-Now, compare this to non-recurring revenue where every month you start with nothing, and have the stress of hustling to sell anything in order to cover your ongoing business expenses.
+Now, compare this to non-recurring revenue where every month you start with nothing and have the stress of hustling to sell anything in order to cover your ongoing business expenses.